Joe Martin (orangutan): 1922–1923: Behavioral issues, death of Curley Stecker

 The studio wanted Joe Martin to appear in Merry-Go-Round (1923) but director Erich Von Stroheim refused to work with him.
-However, "boy wonder" producer Irving Thalberg fired Von Stroheim about a quarter of the way through filming for extravagance and general obstreperousness, and replaced him with Rupert Julian.
-The ape stayed in the picture.
-Per Massa, "Virtually all of the footage of Joe in the picture has him by himself...Joe is used very effectively, but it's obvious that Universal...strictly limited his interaction with other performers."
-The New York Times reviewer mentioned that the movie features a "great orang-outang—too big, but made to appear very real."
+After about a quarter of the movie had been filmed, producer Irving Thalberg fired Von Stroheim for several reasons, including "totally inexcusable and repeated acts of insubordination".
+Von Stroheim was replaced by with Rupert Julian.
+Joe Martin appeared in the film, but "virtually all of the footage of Joe in the picture has him by himself ... it's obvious that Universal ... strictly limited his interaction with other performers."
+A review in The New York Times mentioned that the movie featured a "great orang-outang—too big, but made to appear very real."